3 Sure-Fire Ways to Keep an Aging Marriage Sparkly

 Instead of bitchily shooting off strident directions, I started laughing at his inability to take a decent picture with his iPhone.
 Instead of displaying ill-concealed and irritated impatience, I started respectfully listening to his political opinions with full attention.

 Recently, a friend pulled me aside and whispered in my ear, “Geez, when did all this start?
 You’re being so nice to your husband.”
-I flushed with embarrassment, recalling all the lost moments I was not.
+I flushed with embarrassment, recalling all the moments I’d lost to snappiness.

 And then, flooded with happiness, I realized that the random acts of kindness, gentleness, and compassion I’d been showering on friends and strangers was now also drizzling down to the most important person in my life – my partner.